Deontay Wilder was confident he’d run away with the current boxing retirement record before suffering a first loss.

 Wilder got forced into a Pay Per View decision that would ultimately haunt him.
-He had a deal with Showtime PPV, and he had to find a PPV dance partner.
+He had a deal with Showtime PPV and had to find a top PPV dance partner.

-It didn’t turn out that away and within nine months, Wilder was 40-0-1.
+It didn’t turn out that way, and within nine months, Wilder was 40-0-1.
 Fast forward another thirteen months, and that record dropped to 42-1-1.

 Sadly, 50-2-1 doesn’t have the same ring after Deontay Wilder defeated Robert Helenius for a 43rd win and a 42nd knockout.